 Updating without erasing

 Older homes present a unique tension.
 The features that give them beauty deep window sills, original millwork, plaster walls, hand-laid stone are often the same features that create friction in daily life.
-Kitchens are too small.
-Bathrooms lack light.
-Rooms feel disconnected.
-Heating and cooling are inconsistent.

 The temptation is to gut and modernize.
 But in doing so, the very qualities that make the home special are lost.
 Our approach finds the balance identifying what to preserve, what to improve, and where strategic design interventions can dramatically improve comfort without compromising the soul of the home.